eromelus/jscript/notes/Object Oriented Programming 540f5165519f49528e536303108ef9b6/Intro to OOP 1656fbd3aaaa4202a010e98c68354d1e.md

 ??? - compare

+### Orchestration engine

-Once the the nouns and verbs are organized into objects, we need an engine to orchestrate the objects.
-The engine is where the procedural program flow should be
+Once the the nouns and verbs are organized into objects, we need an engine to orchestrate the objects. **The engine is where the procedural program flow should be**

+Child types inherit common properties and methods from a parent type, class inheritance.